Cynic

 Carbon-Based Anatomy (Cynic: 2011)

-On first listen, this EP seems like a retreat to the mellowness of Æon Spoke, with only a couple of certifiably heavy cuts ("Box Up My Bones").
+Strikingly similar to the long-shelved Portal material, with loads of atmosphere and only a couple of certifiably heavy cuts ("Box Up My Bones").
 Amy Correia adds impressionistic vocals to a few songs ("Amidst The Coals"); though not officially a member, Malone handles all the bass parts.

 (DBW)